actuallyadev/profileCloning/logs/thoughs.md

-    - For this we have to change the act_like_a_human function, and make it so that there is a sleep between each action, making scrolling 4 times more likely to happen than clicking something, executing 25-50 actions instead of the 75-100 I had planned and make scrolling more realistic> slower and smaller.
+    - For this we have to change the act_like_a_human function, and make it so that there is a sleep between each action, making scrolling 4 times more likely to happen than clicking something, executing 25-50 actions instead of the 75-100 I had planned and make scrolling more realistic: slower and smaller.

     - Implemented these changes in the warm_up.py script, moved set_up_driver to utils.py
     to avoid circular imports.
 Fixed imports in captcha_finder.py

+## 2025-06-01
+### Thoughts:
+    - Looking at the first commit today, warm up a profile for 10 minutes with X elements interacted, scrolling over posts?
+Then test with the same automation settings the warmed up profile and a fresh one.
+    - After this we could try to emulate human behaviour better, adding more sleep, adding mouse movements, something like that to see the difference in captchas triggered
+    - Done with the script, testing captchas looks good aswell, have not tested it need to go to the gym rn.